East Asian Yogācāra: Shelun school

-Although Yogācāra teachings had been propagated widely, most look to Xuanzang as the most important founder of East Asian Yogācāra.
+Xuanzang's New Translation school

+By the time of Xuanzang (602–664), Yogācāra teachings had already been propagated widely in China, but there were many conflicting interpretations among the different schools.
 At the age of 33, Xuanzang made a dangerous journey to India in order to study Buddhism there and to procure Buddhist texts for translation into Chinese.
-This journey was later the subject of legend and eventually fictionalized as the classic Chinese novel Journey to the West, a major component of East Asian popular culture from Chinese opera to Japanese television (Monkey Magic).
+He sought to put an end to the various debates in Chinese consciousness-only Buddhism by obtaining all the key Indian sources and receiving direct instruction from Indian masters.
+Xuanzang's journey was later the subject of legend and eventually fictionalized as the classic Chinese novel Journey to the West, a major component of East Asian popular culture from Chinese opera to Japanese television (Monkey Magic).

 Xuanzang spent over ten years in India traveling and studying under various Buddhist masters.
 These masters included Śīlabhadra, the abbot of the Nālandā Mahāvihāra, who was then 106 years old.
 Xuanzang was tutored in the Yogācāra teachings by Śīlabhadra for several years at Nālandā.
 Upon his return from India, Xuanzang brought with him a wagon-load of Buddhist texts, including important Yogācāra works such as the Yogācārabhūmi-śastra.
 In total, Xuanzang had procured 657 Buddhist texts from India.
 Upon his return to China, he was given government support and many assistants for the purpose of translating these texts into Chinese.

 As an important contribution to East Asian Yogācāra, Xuanzang composed the treatise Cheng Weishi Lun, or "Discourse on the Establishment of Consciousness Only."
-This work is framed around Vasubandhu's Triṃśikā-vijñaptimātratā, or "Thirty Verses on Consciousness Only."
-Xuanzang upheld Dharmapala of Nalanda's commentary on this work as being the correct one, and provided his own explanations of these as well as other views in the Cheng Weishi Lun.
+This work is framed around Vasubandhu's Triṃśikā-vijñaptimātratā ("Thirty Verses on Consciousness Only") but it draws on numerous other sources and Indian commentaries to Vasubandhu's verses to create a doctrinal summa of Indian consciousness only thought.
 This work was composed at the behest of Xuanzang's disciple Kuiji, and became a central representation of East Asian Yogācāra.
 Xuanzang also promoted devotional meditative practices toward Maitreya Bodhisattva.

-Xuanzang's disciple Kuiji wrote a number of important commentaries on the Yogācāra texts and further developed the influence of this doctrine in China, and was recognized by later adherents as the first true patriarch of the school.
+Xuanzang's disciple Kuiji wrote a number of important commentaries on the Yogācāra texts and further developed the influence of this doctrine in China, and was recognized as the second ancestor of the school, who closely guarded the teachings of Xuanzang from deviation.
+His Cheng weishi lun shuji (成唯識 論述記; Taishō no. 1830, vol. 43, 229a-606c) is a particularly important text for the Weishi school.